akeneo/Dockerfiles/Docs/testing.md

 ### Running the tests

-The `TAG` variable is also needed for the `run_tests.sh` script.
+The `PHP_VERSION` variable is also needed for the `run_tests.sh` script.
 It will allow to know what version of PHP to test.
 This main script will test again that the image to test exists (directly exits with `1` if it does not) and run all the tests available for each image.